gitxfu/azure-migration-tech-conf/README.md

 | *Total*  |        |       ~$26.00        |

 ## Architecture Explanation
-This is a placeholder section where you can provide an explanation and reasoning for your architecture selection for both the Azure Web App and Azure Function.

 Tech Conf was a monilithic conference registration application running locally with a Postgres SQL database.
 For the migration project, I used Azure Postgres Database single server for the database migration.
 At the early phase, a basic plan would be enough.

 The front-end web app has been migrated to Azure App Service, which gets and sends data to the Azure Postgres Database.
 The Azure App Service is a good option because we can autoscale our resources depending on the demand from users.
 It is also easier to manage App Service than VM.